SoftwareByMark/alexa-ssml-builder/README.md

 Amazon Alexa supports a subset of the SSML markup tags as defined by [Speech Synthesis Markup Language (SSML) Version 1.1, W3C Recommendation](https://www.w3.org/TR/2010/REC-speech-synthesis11-20100907/).

-Using a [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern), the AlexaSsmlBuilder class allows you to programmatically build up a valid SSML string.
+Using a [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern), AlexaSsmlBuilder allows you to programmatically build up a valid SSML string.

 This is an extension of [PollySsmlBuilder](https://github.com/SoftwareByMark/polly-ssml-builder).